Chungo3000/Vacuum-mauraders/README.md

 * Sound
 * Music

 To make this game, download the latest version of GDevelop 5.
-Open "Game3Template.json" and open that code into GDevelop 5.
+Open "Game 3 Template.json" and open that code into GDevelop 5.

 GDevelop 5 was used to create this game.